feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> [1] "As an Algerian, you might enjoy singing \"Ya Rayah\" by Dahmane El Harrachi while running under the rain, and if you were a flower, you'd likely \"sing\" by blooming brightly and dancing with the raindrops."
+#> [1] "If you were Algerian, you might enjoy singing \"Ya Rayah\" when running under the rain, and if you were a flower, you'd likely prefer to \"hum\" with the gentle beat of the raindrops."
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "d3816470-ad9b-4e93-a282-042b48348b1d"
+#> [1] "bacc14bc-3b1d-4597-a041-0c82f26c1d53"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"